Why Job Seekers Should Be Posting on LinkedIn

 Sources

-- LinkedIn Official Blog: Content Creation Tips -- LinkedIn's own research and recommendations on content formats, algorithm behavior, and how posting frequency affects reach and engagement
+- LinkedIn Official Blog: Content Creation Tips - LinkedIn's research on content formats, algorithm behavior, and posting frequency.

-- Buffer: Social Media Marketing Research -- Data-driven analysis of optimal posting times, content formats, and engagement strategies across professional social platforms including LinkedIn
+- Buffer: Social Media Marketing Research - Data on optimal posting times and content formats across professional platforms.

-- Hootsuite: LinkedIn Marketing Guide -- Comprehensive guide to LinkedIn content strategy with benchmarks on engagement rates, best practices for professional audiences, and content calendar frameworks
+- Hootsuite: LinkedIn Marketing Guide - Benchmarks on engagement and content calendar frameworks.

 Your LinkedIn content builds visibility, but your resume closes the deal.
-When a recruiter finds your profile and asks for a resume, Superpower Resume helps you deliver one that's tailored to the specific role -- so the momentum from your LinkedIn presence converts into interviews.
+When a recruiter finds your profile and asks for a resume, Superpower Resume helps you deliver one tailored to the specific role, so the momentum from your LinkedIn presence converts into interviews.
+For more, see our guides on writing a LinkedIn headline that gets clicks and 9 LinkedIn features that improve job search results.